 Undergraduate research is an opportunity to perform in-depth study, gain transferable skills, develop critical thinking and problem-solving abilities, define academic and professional interests, and form relationships with mentors, professors, and other students.
-The program gives students the opportunity to work with ASI faculty and graduate students on a project that is rewarding and helps them prepare for their next goals.
+The program gives students the opportunity to work with ASI faculty and graduate student mentors on a project that is rewarding and helps them prepare for their next goals.

 Undergraduate research helps students understand the value and constraints of data.
-Whether they go on to graduate school, return to the ranch, or venture into industry, these students will use data every day to make decisions.
+Whether they go on to graduate school, return to the ranch or venture into industry, these students will use data every day to make decisions.
 An undergraduate research experience helps them understand how to value that data during the decision-making process and will help make them more successful animal scientists.

 Summary of the students' projects and mentors:

 • Kendra Christman – Alpha-1-Acid Glycoprotein as a Biomarker of Feed Intake in Transition Dairy Cows – Dr. Barry Bradford

 • Paige Cote – Study of Euglena Anti-Tumor Factor-Dependent Granulopoiesis – Dr. Masaaki Tamura

 • Jay Henry – Effect of Fumonisin Contaminated Corn on Growth Performance and Sa:So Ratio in 20- to 60-lb Nursery Pigs – Applied Swine Nutrition Team

 • Emily Hudson – Effect of Forage Type on Cecal and Fecal Microbiome in the Horse – Dr. James Lattimer